AQRPM/AQRPC/README.md

 #### Long answer

 What are the fucking alternatives?
 Let's see:
-Compiled: Rust, Go, C
+Compiled: Rust, Go, C, Haskell
-Interpreted/JIT: Python, Lua, Haskell
+Interpreted/JIT: Python, Lua

 The first motherfucking programming/scripting language I learned was Python.
 And I fucking hate nostalgia.
 Plus, I don't remember a fucking shit.